Nishchit-Dev/Corgea-app/SETUP.md

-# Corgea Setup Guide
+# AISecure Setup Guide

-This guide will help you set up the Corgea AI Code Security Scanner with proper error handling.
+This guide will help you set up the AISecure AI Code Security Scanner with proper error handling.

 ## 🚀 Quick Start